 Bring-your-own code repository

-Guidewire doesn't provide any infrastructure or support for managing external code repositories and synchronizing them with Guidewire VCS.
+Guidewire doesn't provide any infrastructure or support for managing your external code repositories and synchronizing them with the Guidewire VCS.
 You are fully responsible for setting up and maintaining the configuration for the bring-your-own code repository method, including the following in particular:

 -